 - Place triangle “B” on top of triangle “A” so they are right sides together and the Bias cut edges form an “X” as shown in the photo below.

 - Place Pins along the straight edge.

 NOTE: The points of the triangles will extend slightly beyond the right angle at either end.
 This is correct.

 - Carefully bring your fabric to your sewing machine.

-- These lines should intersect with the ¼” seam lines marked at the top and bottom.
+- These lines should intersect perpendicularly with the ¼” Seam lines marked at the top and bottom.